 We recommend doing the below lessons in this order to build on each skill your child will develop, but don’t feel that you *need* to do them in this order.
 Do what works for you and your child.
 If they love an activity, feel free to repeat!
 Not a winner?
 Skip and try the next thing.
 Have fun!

 Review the seven continents and sing this song we learned earlier this year.
+(If that link doesn’t work for you, try this seven continents song instead.)
 Next, read the book All Aboard the London Bus with your child and point out some of the sites in your imaginary tour of the country.
 Focus on the London bus, Buckingham Palace, and the Globe theater since we will be highlighting these places and things in our activities this week.

 (-) Simple London bus craft.
 This activity is great for kids who are still learning their shapes.
-Precut most of the shapes in advance if your child hasn’t developed cutting skills yet.
+(Print either page 2 or page 3 depending on the type of paper you have on hand.)

 Activity 2: You might have heard about this little band from England called The Beatles. 😉 Introduce a few facts about the band: